 It has to be the most peaceful place in Italy for lunch (must be the nuns' lingering karma).
 The hotel rooms are amazing... and perfect if you want a privacy/luxury combination.
 (Several suites have beautiful private gardens—if you really want to feel special.)

 Everyone who has heard or read about Positano knows about the Hotel Sirenuse.
-I always recommend it for a drink in the evening. (dinner is a little too formal for me)
+Whether you are staying there or not, I always recommend it for a drink in the evening. (dinner is a little too formal for me)

-Sitting there sipping on an Aperol Spritz I feel like I can reach out and touch the "movie-set" that is Positano.
+Sitting there sipping on an Aperol Spritz you will feel like you can reach out and touch the "movie-set" that is Positano.
 Great atmosphere.

 The Hotel San Pietro is my favorite hotel on the coast road just outside Positano.

-Like the Sirenuse, it’s perfect place for a drink only (and dinner elsewhere).
+Like the Sirenuse, it is also the perfect place for a drink only (and dinner elsewhere).
 The bar on the terrace is reminiscent of Cary Grant’s grandma’s house in the old film An Affair to Remember.

 Aqua Pazza is in the main square of the wonderfully charming and sleepy fishing village of Cetara (which, by the way, is about as far East as you'll probably want to go unless you want to buy pottery from Vietri further along the coast).
 Food is delicious.
 Google the menu.
 Superb.